Code-Institute-Submissions/Zuhur-milestone3_DecResub/README.md

 -	Github: For remote access of the project.
 -	Git: For version-control.
 -	Visual Studio Code: A development environment as an upgrade to gitpod.
 -  Mongodb: As the database for storing users data
 -  Python/Flask: Used for the backend and for communication with mongodb
+-  Heroku: Deployment of project

 ## Testing
 [PEP8](http://pep8online.com/) was used to check python file, until file was pep8 compliant. <br>